machiaveli88/dataglove_senso-glove-dk2_5-rps-gestures/README.md

 ## 5 gesture version

-The data set consists of rock-paper-scissor gestures of 20 different persons (9 female, 11 male) between 7 and 72 years old.
-In addition to the familiar gestures of *Rock*, *Paper*, and *Scissors*, additional gestures for well and match were also recorded:
+The data set consists of rock-paper-scissor gestures of 30 different persons (8 female, 11 male, 11 unknown) between 7 and 72 years old.
+In addition to the familiar gestures of *Rock*, *Paper*, and *Scissors*, additional gestures for *Well* and *Match* were also recorded:

 <img alt="5 gestures" src="rps5.png" width="360">

-Unfortunately the file "Well202101300545" was not saved.

 ## 25 gesture version